 Patients with medical conditions not included in the approved list above may petition the CUB (Compassionate Use Board) for a medical cannabis card.
 The CUB reviews petitions and recommends eligibility on a case-by-case basis.

-The following categories of practitioners are eligible to enroll in th Utah medical cannabis program to recommend medical cannabis:
+The following categories of practitioners are eligible to recommend medical cannabis in Utah:

 To be able to issue medical cannabis certifications, a physician must:

-The Utah medical cannabis program only requires that a physician-patient relationship exists between the QMP and the patient before a recommendation to use medical cannabis can be issued.
+The Utah medical cannabis program only requires that a physician-patient relationship exists between a medical provider and their patient before a recommendation to use medical cannabis can be issued.
 Per Utah medical cannabis laws, a physician-patient relationship can be established in one in-person appointment with the patient.

-Yes, physicians are required to register with the Utah Department of Health and Human Services and be approved as Qualified Medical Providers (QMPs) before they can issue medical cannabis recommendations.
-Note that practitioners must complete a mandatory 4-hour DHHS-approved education on medical cannabis before they can complete QMP registrations.
+No. Medical providers are no longer required to register with the Utah Department of Health and Human Services to issue medical cannabis recommendations.
+However, they must complete a mandatory 4-hour DHHS-approved education on medical cannabis before they can recommend or prescribe medical marijuana.

-Per Utah medical statute, in order to obtain a medical cannabis recommendation, a patient must have at least one face-to-face visit with a QMP.
+Per Utah medical statute, in order to obtain a medical cannabis recommendation, a patient must have at least one face-to-face visit with their recommending medical provider.

 If you are an adult patient applicant, your submission will be reviewed and finalized within 15 days.
 If you are a minor or adult patient without a qualifying condition, the application review process may take up to 90 days.
 If you fall into the latter category, you will receive updates from the CUB regarding the status of your petition from the cubcmc@utah.gov email address.